“You can learn many things from children. How much patience you have, for instance” – Franklin P. Jones

 - Encourage physical activity.
 You may encourage him to join a physical activity that he likes as this may also help him make friends with other children.
 Allow him to exert his energy productively but do not let him get over fatigued, too.
 Physical activity helps in getting good sleep but over fatigue might as well make him uneasy and irritable.

 - Administer medications as ordered.
-Stimulants are given to extend their attention span while tranquilizers are used to improve his behaviour (hyperactivity).
+Stimulants are given to extend their attention span while tranquilizers are used to improve his behavior (hyperactivity).

 - Provide Individual educational plans (IEPs).
 A structured educational session with the child and the family is always helpful.
 Both the child and the family need emotional support.
 Siblings may as well be affected, thus it works much with their help, too.